DominicSerranoC14/Querying-With-SQLite/README.md

   WHERE InvoiceId = 37
   `

-- Provide a query that includes the track name with each invoice line item.
+- 11. Provide a query that includes the track name with each invoice line item.
+  `SELECT InvoiceLine.InvoiceLineId, Track.Name
+  FROM InvoiceLine
+  JOIN Track ON InvoiceLine.TrackId = Track.TrackId
+  ORDER BY InvoiceLineId ASC
+  `

 - Provide a query that includes the purchased track name AND artist name with each invoice line item.
 - Provide a query that shows the # of invoices per country.
 HINT: GROUP BY
 - Provide a query that shows the total number of tracks in each playlist.
 The Playlist name should be include on the resultant table.